alto-wg/draft-alto-pv/others.md

 Path Vector extension might have a new risk: frequent requesting for Path Vectors might consume intolerable amounts of the server-side computation and storage, which can break the ALTO server.
-For example, if an ALTO server implementation dynamically computes the Path Vectors for each requests, the service providing Path Vectors may become an entry point for denial-of-service attacks on the availability of an ALTO server.
+For example, if an ALTO server implementation dynamically computes the Path Vectors for each request, the service providing Path Vectors may become an entry point for denial-of-service attacks on the availability of an ALTO server.